 Social Competencies: The ability to use critical thinking to help interpret and respond to socially based information.
 This includes but is not limited to adapting your behavior so that people are more likely to respond to you in the manner you had hoped based on your own personal social goals.

 Michelle Garcia Winner is the creator of the Social Thinking methodology and founder/CEO of Social Thinking.
-A prolific writer and international speaker, she specializes in the treatment of individuals with social learning challenges at the Social Thinking Center, her clinic in San Jose, California.
+A prolific writer and international speaker, she specializes in the treatment of individuals with social learning challenges at the Social Thinking Center, her clinic in Santa Clara, California.
 Michelle helps educators, mental health professionals, and parents appreciate how social thinking and social skills are integral to a person’s success – be it in school, in relationships, in the community, or in their career.

 Dr. Pamela Crooke is the CO of Research and Clinical Operations and Senior Therapist at the Social Thinking Center.
 She is a co-author (with Michelle Garcia Winner) of four award-winning books related to Social Thinking.
 She has served on the clinical faculty of three universities and worked in the Arizona public schools for 15 years.
 Her current areas of research include practice-based research and implementation science related to the Social Thinking methodology.